void

 Background

-(also Custoza) is a village where in 1848 a battle between Austria and Sardinia-Piedmont took place, securing Austrian control of Lombardy until the battle of Solferino in 1859.
+Custozza (also Custoza) is a village where, in July 1848, a battle between Austria and Sardinia-Piedmont was fought.
+The battle secured Austrian control of Lombardy until the battle of Solferino in 1859.
 The Austrian forces were commanded by Marschall Radetzky.
-Custoza is situated 17 kilometres west of Verona and approximately the same distance from the southern tip of Lake Garda.
+Custozza is situated 17 kilometres west of Verona and approximately the same distance from the southern tip of Lake Garda.

-In 1866 a second battle was fought here.
-Again it ended with Austrian victory but this time it had no lasting consequences as Italy and their ally Prussia emerged victorious from the short war.
+In June 1866, a second battle was fought here.
+Again, it ended with an Austrian victory, but it had little political significance, as Italy and their ally Prussia emerged victorious from the short war.

 Quote(s) from the novel